 In 1976, Dr. and Mrs. Breslow retired and Gary Bloom became his parents' partner.
 It was at this time that the very successful winter program, Playland Nursery School, was started.
 In 2012 Steve Bloom joined his parents, Gary & Barbara, in a leadership role.
-In 1996, Richard Bloom (Gary's brother) started Camp Playland of Redding.

-Today, Camp Playland enrolls 400 campers and has a staff of 150.
-We are proud of our 18acre campground and the mutual respect we have developed with our neighbors.
+Today, Camp Playland enrolls 400 campers daily and has a staff of 175.
+We are proud of our 18-acre campground and the mutual respect we have developed with our neighbors.
 We hope to continue our fine reputation throughout Fairfield County.

-NEW FOR 2018!
+NEW FOR 2020!